mccoyJosh/ClassInfo/SDEV220/M03/Day2/1_data_structures/1_how_arrays_work.md

 Once they are made though, we cannot add on more space.
 The computer has probably already added more information in the address next to it anyways.

+If we wanted to make an array which grows in size, it would require us to make a class which detects when an array is about to hit its limit, and if it is, create a new array with more space and copy the pre-existing data into the new array.
+This is not only tedious, but can be slow if there is a LOT of pre-existing data.

+So, how can we quickly add data to a structure, let it grow in size (be dynamic), and also be addressed like an array (indices) ---> a linked list